Minoqi/CastleDB-Cleaner/README.md

 # Technical Details
 This script uses pythons built-in `os` and `json` libraries.

+# Extra
+- You can get it on [itchio](https://minoqi/itchi.io/castledb-cleaner) as well
+- YOu can read my [blog post](https://minoqi.vercel.app/posts/castledb-to-json-converter/) which explains the code a bit

 # License
 Licensed under the MIT license, see `LICENSE` for more information.